Submitting Articles on the InternetProfessional Email

 One of the most important things you will do, is tracking the many submissions you send out and what happens to them.
 You will want to keep track of them.
 This can be anything from a simple list on a sheet of notebook paper to a document on a spreadsheet to a web page devoted to tracking your submissions.

 The more organized the better, so we have created a page on this that lets you in on a simple recording system you can do yourself.
-Click here for the Triple Tracking Method.
+It is called the Triple Tracking Method.

 Paying Markets List